We Americans were brazen on this, our third trip to Pembrokeshire, Wales, and decided to rent a car.

-First and foremost, these are the nicest drivers you are apt to meet on roads anywhere I’ve ever been, so plan on being polite and generous.
+First and foremost, these are the nicest drivers you are apt to meet on roads anywhere, so plan on being polite and generous.
 We had one horn toot by an elderly woman.
 Jenny figures we were dawdling and she was on a time sensitive mission.
 We pulled over if we felt we were going to slow for someone behind us, but not because they were tailgating us.

 2. Waving is important.

-When someone gives way—yields—to you, remember to wave at them in acknowledgement.
+When someone gives way—yields—to you, remember to wave in acknowledgement.
 We learned from two people that their matching pet peeve was allowing someone to go and have that driver cruise by with their nose in the air and zero response.
 It’s not a selfish desire to be thanked, but rather a communication between two humans traversing life via a narrow roadway, the recognition that you shared an interaction.
-Flip your fingers up from the steering wheel in a sign that is also quite common on the Montana backroads.
+Flipping your fingers up from the steering wheel in a sign of hello is also common on Montana’s backroads.

 3. About giving way.